 - Pass the nursing pre-admission test by the application deadline.
 Pre-admission testing for entrance into the Nursing program is waived for those applicants with a previously earned associate degree or above from an accredited college (SACSCOC or equivalent accrediting body.)

-- In addition to requirements above, applicants must meet requirement A, B and C below prior to the published application deadline (pending TBR approval)
+- In addition to requirements above, applicants must meet requirement A, B, C, and D below prior to the published application deadline.

 - Complete the required general education courses with a grade of "C" or above.